alibaba/minion/README.md

 ### Introduction

-Minion, which achives an approach to broadbrand traffic like BT, implemented by python and based on HTTP protocol
+Minion, which achieves an approach to maximize utilization of broadband traffic like BT, implemented by python and based on HTTP protocol

 Minion can be easily used to dispatch data, similar to curl/wget.
 It also provides python API libs.